 “Complete and Balanced” Pet Food

 Like most pet owners, you likely know it’s better to feed your dog or cat pet food rather than table scraps.
-While an occasional treat of “people food,” like a piece of bacon or a bite of cooked hamburger may be fine, eating too many table scraps may cause your pet to have an unbalanced diet.
+While an occasional treat of “people food,” like a piece of bacon or a bite of hamburger may be fine, eating too many table scraps may cause your pet to have an unbalanced diet.
 You can determine if a pet food meets your pet’s nutritional needs by looking at the nutritional adequacy statement on the label.
 If this statement includes the phrase “complete and balanced,” then the product is intended to be fed as a pet’s sole diet and is nutritionally balanced.
 Treats, snacks, and supplements are typically not intended to be a pet’s sole diet, so these products are often not complete and balanced.

 To have "complete and balanced" in the nutritional adequacy statement, a dog or cat food must either: